 How Littleton, CO and the South Suburban Park and Recreation District addressed trail crowding, conflicts and excessive speed.

-by Robert Searns, founding owner, Robert Searns & Associates, John M. Pflaum, PE, Project Manager, WHPacific, Inc., Bill Woodcock, Manager of Planning and Development, South Suburban Park and Recreation District
+by Robert (Bob) Searns, Owner, Robert Searns and Associates, Inc., John M. Pflaum, PE, Project Manager, NV5, Bill Woodcock, Manager of Planning and Development, South Suburban Park and Recreation District

 The Mary Carter Greenway Trail is the flagship trail of the Metro Denver southern suburbs.
 Initiated in 1980, the eight-mile, $4 million trail and paddleway has become the spine of the extensive trail network serving the populous southern suburbs and is an integral part of Denver's world-class trails and greenways network.

 The backbone of the system is a 10'-wide warm-tone concrete pathway that accommodates walkers, joggers, roller skaters, and bicyclists.
 The trail was also part of the restoration of the South Platte River with clean-up, re-vegetation, landscaping and the creation of a 600-acre floodplain conservation park.
 The project has won national awards and is considered a model for urban greenway development.

 Success, however, has bred some problems and challenges.
 Centrally located and attractive, the trail has quickly filled with users of all types from families with toddlers in strollers to daily bicycle commuters, to spandex-clad high speed bicyclists on training rides.
 Crowding has led to conflicts, and, in some cases, diminished the enjoyment for users.

 While throughout its 20-year history serious accidents have been few, a fatal collision of two bicyclists a couple years back brought the issue of conflicts to the forefront.
 Sadly, police records show that one cyclist was traveling at a very high speed, crossed to the wrong lane and struck the victim head on.